fpapado/rive-offscreen-canvas/README.md

 Having this layer distributed by Rive would mean that the API surface is tracked as part of regular Rive updates.
 Making a truly generic library that tracks an external API surface is hard work!

-To the best of my understanding, distributing libraries with web workers is a bit annoying, because of all the different ways of setting them up.
+To the best of my understanding, distributing libraries with web workers is a bit annoying, because of all the different ways of setting them up and consuming them.
-Such a library would require extensive documentation, or concrete references for popular frameworks.
+Such a library would require extensive documentation, or concrete references for how to use web workers in popular frameworks.
 This task would be similar to the task of distributing a Wasm library, which Rive already tackles well :)